Dick Black (politician)

 Richard Hayden Black (born May 15, 1944) is an American politician.
 A Republican, he served as a member of the Virginia State Senate, representing the 13th District, which encompasses parts of both Loudoun and Prince William Counties, from 2012 to 2020.
-Black was previously a member of the Virginia House of Delegates from 1998 to 2006.
+Black was previously a member of the Virginia House of Delegates from years 1998 to 2006.
 Black announced that he would not seek re-election in 2019, instead retiring at the end of his term.